pomegranata/Quadrant-Compose/README.md

 # Quadrant-Compose
-Compose Basic Practice from Google Android Developers course
+Jetpack Compose Basic Practice from Google Android Developers course

 **Practice Description:**
   The screen is divided into four quadrants.
 Each quadrant provides the name of a Composable function and describes it in one sentence.